BSI - Federal Ministry for Security in Information Technology

 Under § 3 of BSI law, the tasks of BSI are defined as:

-- defence against security hazards in information technology in Germany
+- defense against security hazards in information technology in Germany

 - collation and analysis of security risks